liorfranko/home-assistant-mcp/README.md

 npm test
 ```

+All tests pass after the latest refactor and tool split.

 ### Adding New Tools

 To add new tools:

 1. Create appropriate type definitions in `/types` if needed
 2. Add utility functions in `/utils` if needed
-3. Create a new file in `/tools` for your tool category
+3. Create a new file in `/tools` for your tool category (by domain and protocol)
-4. Register your tools in `index.ts`
+4. Register your tools explicitly in `index.ts`

 ## Generating a Home Assistant Long-Lived Access Token